Guardianship Q&A Series

 Conclusion

 In Goldsboro (Wayne County), you can appeal a guardianship decision by filing a written Notice of Appeal in the guardianship file at the Clerk of Superior Court.
-Appeals of incompetency adjudications receive a new hearing, while appeals of who was appointed guardian or the terms are reviewed on the record.
-The key threshold is that you are an aggrieved party, and the critical step is to file your Notice of Appeal—with a short, plain statement—promptly, typically within 10 days for appointment decisions.
+Appeals of incompetency adjudications receive a new hearing, while appeals of who was appointed guardian or the terms are reviewed by the Superior Court.
+The key threshold is that you are an aggrieved party, and the critical step is to file your Notice of Appeal promptly, typically within 10 days for appointment decisions.

 Talk to a Guardianship Attorney